 A long, long time ago, I used to work with a cougar.
-No, not a thirsty woman of a certain age – I’m talking about a real, live mountain lion!
+No, not the Urban Dictionary definition – I’m talking about a real, live mountain lion!

 His name was Cougar (I know, not very creative) and I spent enough time with he and his human companions, the Rabers, to consider them friends.

 The relationship between Cougar and his people is memorialized in the book “Through Cougar’s Eyes” by David Raber.
 And yes, I even have a cameo in it.

 At the time, I was manager of communications for The Iams Company.
 David reached out to the company to let us know that he was exclusively feeding premium Eukanuba Cat Food to his 8-foot long, 200-lb baby named Cougar.
 Naturally, we were intrigued.